City Colleges of Chicago

 Review Course Descriptions here

-Obtain the signature approval of the College V.P. and Chief Academic Officer.
+Obtain the signature approval of their College V.P.

 The faculty member emails the completed, approved form to Roosevelt with the VP’s printed name and signature and the name of the faculty member’s college.